 Utah State Capitol, in Salt Lake City.
 (AP Photo/Rick Bowmer)

-SB2001, which was passed during special legislative session in December, lowers the the state income tax from 4.95% to 4.66% and offers tax breaks for low- to moderate-income residents.
-The package also adds the sales tax to some service-based businesses and increases the sales tax on gas and unprepared food.
+The bill lowered the state income tax from 4.95% to 4.66% and offered tax breaks for low- to moderate-income residents.
+The package also added the sales tax to some service-based businesses and increased the sales tax on gas and unprepared food.

 Lawmakers say they will not take up tax reform this session, instead will address the issue in the future.